MokshC/Resolve-Scripts/README.md

 ## [EDL Toolbox](https://github.com/MokshC/Resolve-Scripts/blob/main/Color/Recap_Assist_v1_2.py)
 ### Description
-Adds various information to EDL from metadata, the timeline, and individual clip data.
+Adds various information to EDL from metadata, the timeline, and individual clip data. **Linux Only**

 ### Steps
 1. In Resolve, export your EDL as you normally do.